 Later in the article, I’ll throw more light on the customer decision-making process.

-Power of emotional appeal
+Power of emotional appeal in advertising

 Another important aspect of brand perception is what emotions a brand triggers in us.
 As some wise fellow has pointed out, humans are creatures of emotion, not reason.
 Rational thinking, critical thinking, planning, evaluating benefits and costs before decision-making are not things that come easily to people.